taka122/Youtube-extension/README.md

 	•	Overlay showing daily total watch time and a summary panel listing history and reasons
 	•	Ability to set a daily time cap for non-learning categories, blocking playback once exceeded
 	•	Block/redirect YouTube Shorts and hide related UI elements
+	•	Completely hide the Home icons/logos and force any visit to https://www.youtube.com/ to redirect to /feed/subscriptions
 	•	Force-select a viewing mode (Learning / Leisure / Research) whenever the search bar is focused
 	•	Start a 5/10/15 minute leisure timer and trigger a search-ban cooldown once the timer ends
 	•	Show a persistent mode indicator with the active mode and remaining timers